ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 <div class="alert is-important">

-The `fullTemplateTypeCheck` flag has been deprecated in Angular Classic13.
+The `fullTemplateTypeCheck` flag has been deprecated in Angular Classic 13.
 The `strictTemplates` family of compiler options should be used instead.

 </div>